Old Law Tenement: History

 The 1879 Act was a response to the failure of the Tenement House Act of 1867, which required fire escapes from each suite as well as windows in each room.
-Builders met the letter of the 1867 law by merely inserting meaningless windows between interior rooms.
-Without air shafts, the 1867 requirement failed to increase natural light or fresh air ventilation in the crowded tenement "dark bedroom".
+Builders met the latter part of the 1867 law by merely inserting windows between interior rooms.
+Without air shafts, the 1867 requirement failed to increase natural light or fresh air ventilation in the crowded tenement "dark bedrooms".

 Responding to the new requirements, a magazine, Plumbing and Sanitation Engineer, held a tenement design contest in 1879.
 James Ware's winning dumbbell design represented a compromise between legal health standards and commercial viability.
 By indenting the sides of the structure three feet, he opened a slender airshaft between abutting buildings.
 The three-foot indentation required only a minimal sacrifice of rent-revenue space, placating the landlords, and provided just enough aperture for ventilation and natural, if not direct, light.

 The 1879 Act, though well-intentioned, was an even worse failure than the 1867 Act.
 Tenement dwellers tossed garbage, bilge water and waste into these air shafts which were not designed for garbage removal.
 As a result, the law's attempt to improve sanitation only created a new sanitation problem.
 Worse, the air shaft acted as a flue spreading fire from apartment to apartment.
 The 1901 law did away with the air shaft, replacing it with the large courtyard for garbage storage and removal.
 In later structures, the introduction of elevators reduced garbage defenestration by upper-story tenants.